robbiew/mg_advent/README.md

 ### Migration Note (2025)

-The `dos/` directory was migrated from the former `mg_advent_DOS` repo.
-All legacy DOS code and art is now maintained here for unified development and preservation.
+The `dos/` directory is a work in progress and is not fully functional.
+The focus is on maintaining the modern Go version.
+Contributions to the DOS version are welcome but may require significant effort to bring it up to date.